 Zoë Comyns invited me to read a few short extracts from ‘The Gadfly’ for the documentary.
 Read more and listen here.

 'Celebrating What Truly Matters' is the second volume of 50 very short stories (450 words) published by Irish Distillers Pernod Ricard in 2012 under their Powers Whiskey Brand as part of a writing competition inspired by a very popular print advertising campaign for Powers, developed by McConnells Advertising in the 1980s.

 The writing competition was organised in association with The Irish Times and proceeds were in aid of The Irish Hospice Foundation.

 When I read the book, I was drawn to three stories in particular to present here as readings in an audio book style.
 Each is a short, well written, evocative few hundred words that were a joy to read.
-The following insert has extracts from the introduction written by the novelist Maeve Binchy (who died a few months before the book was published), an image assembled from some of the illustrations and an audio playlist with the three readings I recorded.
+The 'read more' link below has extracts from the introduction written by the novelist Maeve Binchy (who died a few months before the book was published), an image assembled from some of the illustrations and an audio playlist with the three readings I recorded.
 Read more and listen here.

 Bard Mythologies online and disc collection

 The Bard Summer School explores some very old stories — the Irish myths — and goes on a unique journey of discovery for their contemporary relevance.
 At a time chosen during the summer months, Clare Island, County Mayo, plays host to this three and a half day event, which concludes with the annual Bard Féasta, a Celtic feast.